 (Late Edo?).
 Stock ID #157026

-Two charming humorous coloured ink and watercolour paintings depicting an "ink war".
-Two paintings on two joined sheets, 38.5 x 164cm.
+Two charming humorous coloured ink and watercolour paintings depicting an "ink war" on two joined sheets presented as a handscroll, 38.5 x 164cm.
 Handscroll extended including decorative silk borders and wooden rollers 38.5 x 210cm.
 Light damp stain approximately 4 x 4.5cm in three places along upper edge, occasional light soiling but otherwise good.
-This delightful handscroll featuring paintings of two groups of Japanese aristocrats very actively fighting against each other reflects a Japanese comic tradition of painting that goes back over a thousand years.
+This delightful handscroll depicting two groups of Japanese aristocrats very actively fighting against each other reflects a Japanese comic tradition of painting that goes back over a thousand years.
 The images show the aristocrats splashing ink at each other with long-handled brushes.
 One even uses a rather ingenious ink pump to propel the ink some distance directly into the face of his "enemy"!
 Full of energy and humour this is a delightful piece.

 As mentioned above the "ink wars" paintings have a long history in Japan.
 The most notable example is the Chōjū jinbutsu giga 鳥獣人物戯画 [Caricatures of Frolic Birds, Animals, and humans] scroll painted in the 12th century and now in the collection of the Kōzan-ji Temple.
 It is said that during the 8th century in the Nara period the emperor ordered his aristocrats to play with ink.
 The emperor called this event an "ink fight" and he had a Tosa School artist paint the scene.
 In 1843 Utagawa Kuniyoshi inspired by the Tosa School artist again used this motif as did Kawanabe Kyōsai 河鍋暁齋 a little later.